alistairdunn1/scala/Readme.md

 ### Age Composition Analysis

-The package provides a streamlined workflow for converting length compositions to age compositions:
+The package provides a workflow for converting length compositions to age compositions:

 **Smart Age-Length Key Detection**: